 Rutland has seemingly escaped the US burger giant's attention until now, but McDonald's has set its sights on the market town of Oakham and submitted a planning application for a drive-through restaurant on its outskirts.

 Resistance to the scheme is strong among the nearly 40,000 people in this traditional, conservative county.
-More than 50 people have so far made official representations to the council's consultation, with comments like: "I'm proud that Rutland is the only county not to have a McDonald's."
+More than 50 people made official representations to the council's consultation, with comments like: "I'm proud that Rutland is the only county not to have a McDonald's."

 Many fear the arrival of a big-name, fast-food restaurant will forever change the character of the nation's smallest county - famous for its hunting scene, tourist-attraction reservoir, and independent schools.

 "It's disgusting - Oakham is not the place for it," says Sandra Wells, 57, who has lived in Rutland all her life.
 "I don't like fast food and there are too many McDonald's [elsewhere]."

 Gym owner Jade Smith, 35, moved to the county more than five years ago because she and her partner liked its absence of big chains.
 She said officials should be encouraging local businesses instead.

 "People say it's something for the kids but is that what we're aspiring to?
 Our beautiful town doesn't need a McDonald's.
 It will open up the doors [for other chains] and kill it off."